FabioLolix/distroware.gitlab.io/docs/contributing/fullfilling.md

 * **Description and history**

-  What the stuff is and a bit of histiry, wikipedia style more or less
+  What the stuff is and a bit of history, wikipedia style more or less

 * **Developed by**